WorkflowForge Samples Catalog

 // Workflow benefits from both retry and recovery

-Extensions: Resilience.Polly + Persistence.Recovery
+Extensions: Resilience.Polly and Persistence.Recovery together.

 Sample 23: ValidationSample.cs